ralna/GALAHAD/doc/Julia/rst-dir/cqp_functions.rst

         *
                 - a_ne

-                - is a scalar variable of type Int32 that holds the number of entries in the constraint Jacobian matrix $A$.
+                - is a scalar variable of type INT that holds the number of entries in the constraint Jacobian matrix $A$.

         *
                 - A_val